What are visions?

 The NPSFM recognises Māori approach freshwater management in a different way.
 Council is working with the nine tangata whenua Iwi within Marlborough to identify their visions.
 The visions will also be incorporated into the council’s planning and decision-making processes to ensure they are provided for.

-The Flaxbourne River and associated shallow alluvial gravels and the Black Birch Stream, in the Awatere FMU, continue to be recognised and protected as important sources of drinking water for the East Coast FMU communities.
-The viability of drinking water supplies for the Ward Township, the wider community and stock is ongoing into the future.
+The Wairau Aquifer and the Tuamarina Aquifer continue to be recognised and protected as the source of drinking water for the Wairau FMU communities and the Picton and Waikawa communities in the Marlborough Sounds Complex FMU respectively.
+The viability of community and stock drinking water supply is ongoing into the future.

-The productive landscape of the East Coast Complex continues to provide for the economic wellbeing of the community.
-The rivers are recognised as important sources of irrigation water to the community now and into the future, within the bounds of waterbody and ecosystem health.
-Storage of water provides an effective response to seasonal water availability issues, contributing to a resilient economy and community.
+The productive landscape of the Wairau continues to provide for the economic wellbeing of the community.
+The Wairau River, Wairau Aquifer and the Waihopai River are recognised as important sources of irrigation water to the community now and into the future, within the bounds of waterbody and ecosystem health.
+Storage of water continues to provide an effective response to seasonal water availability issues, contributing to a resilient economy and community.

 The feedback on the strawman visions will be considered by the freshwater policy team, amendments will be made where appropriate and timelines will be assigned to these visions as required by the NPSFM.